Categories

 Read Time: 5–6 minutes | Author – Kalyan Meduri

-Learn the difference between predictive and prescriptive maintenance
+difference between predictive and prescriptive maintenance

 Prescriptive vs predictive maintenance refers to two different industrial maintenance strategies.
 Predictive maintenance uses condition monitoring and predictive analytics to estimate when equipment is likely to fail, while prescriptive maintenance goes further by recommending what actions to take, when to take them, and why to prevent failure.
 Prescriptive maintenance uses prescriptive AI, operational context, and outcome feedback loops, such as Infinite Uptime’s 99% Trust Loop, to ensure recommendations are trusted, acted upon, and continuously validated, resulting in higher reliability, reduced unplanned downtime, and measurable ROI.